Emergency Response Gift (Digital Download)

 Add To Cart

-On Monday 9th January 2023, there was a huge fire in Susan’s Bay.
-It’s a densely populated area with flimsily constructed houses made from scavenged materials, so the fire took hold quickly and ravaged the area leaving thousands of people displaced.
-Fatmata was one of the young girls displaced.
-We met her five years ago and she’s stayed off the streets ever since.
-She said, “I just ran and took my baby.
+Similarly, another recipient of the gift of emergency was Fatmata after there was a huge fire in Susan’s Bay on Monday 9th January 2023.
+We met her six years ago and she’s stayed off the streets ever since.
+She said, “As soon as I saw the fire, I just ran and took my baby.
 My brother took some of the baby’s clothes.
 I was so scared.
-The whole house was destroyed.”
-Her beautiful baby boy Idrissa was less than one month old (we had paid for her medical treatment during labour).
+The whole house was destroyed.
+I had nothing left for me or my baby.”
+Her beautiful baby boy Idrissa was less than one month old at the time of the fire.
 Thanks to your kindness, we provided Fatmata with an emergency response pack which included clothes, toiletries and baby supplies.
-Sadly Idirssa tragically died in June 2023.
-We have been supporting Fatmata through her loss and she recently enrolled back into school in September 2023.
+Sadly Idrissa tragically died in June 2023.
+Despite all this heartbreak, Fatmata kept fighting and she is about to receive the results of her BECE which she sat in July/August 2024 (the UK equivalent of GCSEs).
+She hopes to continue her education and will start SS1 in November 2024.

-Meanwhile, four young people living in Susan’s Bay, whom we had previously reunified with their families, sadly lost everything in the fire.
-We provided them with an emergency response pack which included sanitation items, clothing, education supplies, toiletries etc.….One of the girls was pregnant and another girl had a 7 month old baby.
-One of the young people was Hassanatu.
-We first met her five years ago when she was ten years old.
-She has stayed home in Susan’s Bay ever since her reunification.
+Similarly, there was another fire in Susan’s Bay on Wednesday 24th March 2021.
+One of the young people affected was Hassanatu.
+We first met her six years ago when she was ten years old.
+She had stayed home in Susan’s Bay ever since her reunification.
 Her house burned down in the fire and she lost everything she owned.
 She had nothing left.
 We provided her with an emergency pack (which included school uniforms, text books, education equipment, female hygiene products, clothes, sanitation equipment, toiletries, buckets etc…).
-Hassantu had it extra tough as she had her exams (the NPSE) a few months after the fire.
+Hassanatu had it extra tough as she had her exams (the NPSE) a few months after the fire.
 However, she didn’t give up.
-She kept her head high and she completed her NPSE.
-She is about to start JSS3.
+Now fast forward three years later and Hassanatu is awaiting the results of her BECE.
+Hassanatu is one tough cookie!